DeVos In Charge, Teacher Well-Being And Chronic Absence: Our Year In Review

 If you haven't listened to our collaboration with Education Week (called Raising Kings) — go listen!

-We spent the year in a radical all-boys school in Washington D.C. that took a restorative justice approach.
+We spent the year in a radical all-boys school in Washington, D.C., that took a restorative justice approach.
 The year plays out in a three-part series on the Code Switch Podcast.

 2. I Am Learning Inglés: A Dual-Language Comic

 Another favorite of ours was a comic about kids learning two languages.
 We heard from hundreds of educators who read the comic with their students and colleagues.
-We also fielded many requests to publish the comic in Spanish (which we did here.)
+We also fielded many requests to publish the comic in Spanish (which we did here).

 I personally connected with this story because I had to learn English when I went to kindergarten.
 While I didn't go to a dual-language school — I had to learn to speak English on my own — it was nice to see a familiar struggle of learning two languages.